vineetbatthina/ubereats/README.md

-# ubereats

-Steps to start. the application.
+# Steps to start the ubereatsclone application.

-Securely SSH into the AWS EC2 instance.
+1) Securely SSH into the AWS EC2 instance.

-Navigate to the ubereats directory
+2) Navigate to the ubereats directory

-Navigate into server folder
+3) Navigate into server folder

-Start the backend server first using command:
+4) Start the backend server first using command:

-node index
+5) node index

-Navigate to the client folder inside ubereats directory
+6) Navigate to the client folder inside ubereats directory

-Start the client side react application using command :
+7) Start the client side react application using command :

-npm start
+8) npm start

-Search for the publicly exposed IP on the EC2 instance.
+9) Search for the publicly exposed IP on the EC2 instance.

-React front end would be running on the port : 3000
+10) React front end would be running on the port : 3000

-Node Back end would be running on the port : 3080
+11) Node Back end would be running on the port : 3080